 Because the 2018 Farm Bill became law on December 20, 2018, trademark applicants that filed on or after that date could have had a legal bona-fide intent to use cannibis or CBD in commerce provided they are derived from hemp and contain less than 0.3% THC.
 However, there are more restrictions.
 Cannabis compounds are undergoing clinical investigations and therefore under the FDA’s oversight.

 Registration of marks for foods, beverages, dietary supplements, or pet treats containing CBD will still be refused as unlawful under the Federal Food Drug and Cosmetic Act (FDCA), even if derived from hemp, as such goods may not be introduced lawfully into interstate commerce.
 Unfortunately, everything that entreprenuerial companies want to do with CBD (introduction into the body for theurapuetic benefit) appears unavailable for trademark protection.

 The CSA prohibits, among other things, manufacturing, distributing, dispensing, or possessing cannabis that meets the definition of marijuana.
 Therefore, the USPTO will continue to refuse registration when the identified services in an application involve cannabis that meets the definition of marijuana and encompass activities prohibited under the CSA.
 This is because such services still violate federal law, regardless of the application filing date.
 So, the alternative is cultivation of hemp.

 Production of Hemp Requries License or Authorization

 For applications that recite services involving the cultivation or production of cannabis that is “hemp” within the meaning of the 2018 Farm Bill, the examining attorney will also issue inquiries concerning the applicant’s authorization to produce hemp.
-Applicants will be required to provide additional statements for the record to confirm that their activities meet the requirements of the 2018 Farm Bill with respect to the production of hemp.
+Applicants must provide additional statements for the record.
+Particularly, these statements confirm their activities meet the requirements of the 2018 Farm Bill with respect to the production of hemp.